-Desert landscapes and abundant wildlife on our best Namibia safari
+Dunes, dreamy tented camps, and abundant wildlife on this Namibia luxury safari road trip

-Arrive in Windhoek, transfer to Namib Naukluft Park, Dead Valley Lodge
+Transfer to Namib-Naukluft National Park, Dead Valley Lodge

 Drive or fly to Swakopmund, The Delight Swakopmund